 Set these parameters on the Transmission Characteristics tab.
 These settings are available in the Edit > Radio Transmission Characteristics menu in the terminal interface and apply to both Point-to-Point and Point-to-MultiPoint networks, unless indicated otherwise in the description.

-Note: See the Parameter Preference (on page 10) for a description of the parameter table's content.
+Note: See the Parameter Preference for a description of the parameter table's content.